techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Once a caller has successfully requested a callback, the callback request is also subject to the call queue timout configuration.
 If a callback request times out, the information about the caller is sent to the configured email notification address.

-In order for a callback to be successful, the call queue timeout value must be high enough to allow for the call to become eligible, for the music to stop playing, for a caller to successfully request a callback and for the callback to be queued until an agent becomes available and answers the call.
+In order for a callback to be successful, the call queue timeout value must be high enough to allow for the call to become eligible, for the music to stop playing, for a caller to successfully request a callback, and for the callback to be queued until an agent becomes available and answers the call.

 > [!NOTE]
 > For callers within the North American Numbering Plan, in addition to the eligibility requirements already listed and in order to become eligible for callback, the inbound phone number must not start with any of the following digits: